-Alexandria Radio Club Virtual Meeting
+Alexandria Radio Club (ARC)

-It was a gorgeous weather weekend with over 70 members and guests participating with smiles.
+Field Day 2019 Report by Chairman Don KI4D it was a gorgeous weather weekend with over 70 members and guests participating with smiles.
 Please upload additional photos for GIF update at: https://photos.app.goo.gl/GNnGTjp5V7N232ih9

 ALEXANDRIA RADIO CLUB

 First Class Date: Each Tuesday, March 2nd 2021 (tentative start).

 The required FCC Exam will be given on the last session on May 11th 2021.

 Class Start Time: 1900 hours until 2100 hours (7:00 PM to 9:00 PM)

 Teaching Site: Alexandria Police Department Headquarters, 3600 Wheeler Ave, Alexandria, VA (Just off Duke Street about 1 block west of Quaker Lane) (Changed to Zoom Meetings)